 Main application of this Authentication method is providing support for connecting various SIP phones and ATAs to the Softswitch.

 For Authentication of this type the new call is mapped into particular Account by matching the following four parameters of the new incoming call against one or more Authentication Rules that can be associated with each Account:

-- IP address of the device or software that originates the call;
+- IP address of the device or server that originates the call;

 - Protocol (SIP, H.323, IAX2, Calling Card PIN)